shvartz311/ory-shortcuts/README.md

    ```

 1. In a non-admin powershell, run this command: `wsl --set-default-version 2`
-1. Install these apps to from Company Portal if they aren't already installed.
+1. Install these apps to from Company Portal or Software Center if they aren't already installed.
    - Windows Terminal
    - Ubuntu
      - If you prefer a different distro, either download from
        [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual) or ask ITSO South to add it to the Company Portal
      - Alternatively, you can side-load any `.tar.gz` root file system with `wsl --import`.
 See test script for example.
    - Windows Subsystem for Linux Update
    - Docker